jeremychiaa/python-api-challenge/README.md

 ### WeatherPy

 For the first part of this project (**WeatherPy**), I created a Python script to visualize the weather of 500+ cities across the world of varying distances from the equator.
 Using the numpy package, I generated a random set of at least 500 latitude and longitude coordinates and used a package called Citipy to identify the nearest city for each latitude and longitude pair.
 I then made API calls to the OpenWeatherMap API to get weather data for each of the cities.
-After the API calls were complete, I saved the retrieved data to a csv file, which can be found [here](./WeatherPy/output_data).

 Using the data I received from the OpenWeatherMap API, I built a series of scatter plots to visualize the following relationships: